 This webinar and HSR bundle that you are currently receiving is for the Hospital Value-Based Purchasing Program.
-The Public Reporting claims-based measures Hospital-Specific Reports are anticipated to be available in late April or early May.
-When the HSRs are available, CMS will provide a notification through the Hospital IQR and VBP Listserve notification groups.
-Full names are listed on this slide.
+The Public Reporting Claims-Based Measures Hospital-Specific Reports are anticipated to be delivered in late April or early May.
+When the HSRs are available, CMS will provide a notification through the Hospital IQR and VBP Listserve notification groups; full names are listed on this slide.

 If you are not signed up for those Listserve groups, you can sign up using the link available on this slide.
-In addition, you will receive the same email notification that your report is available to download once it becomes available.

-We anticipate the Medicare Spending per Beneficiary HSRs will be available to hospitals in May or June of 2023.
-CMS will provide notification of the HSR availability through the same Listserve notification groups.
+We anticipate the Medicare Spending per Beneficiary HSRs will be available to hospitals in May or June of 2024.
+CMS will provide notification of the HSR's availability through the same Listserve notification groups.

 If you have any questions regarding measures, HSRs, and the Hospital VBP Program please submit your question using the Question and Answers Tool on QualityNet.
-If you experience issues accessing your HSR from the HQR System or with requesting and reviewing your HARP permissions, contact the CCSQ Service Center at QNetSupport@cms.hhs.gov or call (866) 288-8912.
-I will now pass the presentation over to Angie Drake.
-Angie, the floor is yours.
+If you experience issues accessing your HSR from the HQR system or requesting and reviewing your HARP permissions, contact the CCSQ Service Center at QNetSupport@cms.hhs.gov.
+I will now pass the presentation over to Mike Miller.
+Mike, the floor is yours.